-- Investment portfolio: this consists of foreign currency-denominated and euro-denominated fixed-income investment portfolios and long-term investments.
+- Investment portfolio consists of foreign currency-denominated and euro-denominated fixed-income investment portfolios and long-term investments.
 Its objective is to safeguard the value of financial assets and the Bank of Finland’s ongoing ability to meet with its central bank commitments.

 - Foreign reserves consist of unhedged foreign-currency investments and claims.
 These include the foreign-currency fixed-income investment portfolio and net receivables from the IMF.